 The

-header can be blank and it is not to be confused with being the same asRCPT TO
+Toheader can be blank and it is not to be confused with being the same asRCPT TO.
+This can be blank because the mail may not haveTobut haveCcorBccrecords.

 Summary